Avanade/OnRamp/README.md

 // A generator that is targeted at the Root (EntityConfig); pre-selects automatically. public class EntityGenerator : CodeGeneratorBase<EntityConfig> { }

-// A generator that targets a Child; requires selection from the Root (EntityConfig). public class PropertyGenerator : CodeGeneratorBase<EntityConfig, PropertyConfig>
+// A generator that targets a Child (PropertyConfig); requires selection from the Root config (EntityConfig). public class PropertyGenerator : CodeGeneratorBase<EntityConfig, PropertyConfig>
 {
     protected override IEnumerable<PropertyConfig> SelectGenConfig(EntityConfig config) => config.Properties!;